 Our most used tool in our repertoire is “Keywords Everywhere”, a paid chrome extension that parses your searches and gives you valuable data regarding their search volume.

 And before you jump ship, the price is absurdly reasonable.
 We purchased their 100,000 keyword query package, and in six months have only used 2789 in total.
 This has resulted in 43 separate articles with decent traffic.
 Most notably is our pillar article involving the Minimum internet speed necessary for streaming on Twitch is a popular, gaming-focused live streaming platform.
 It is one of the most well-known streamer-first platforms out there and has millions of active streamers and viewers..
 This single article, sourced from a keyword research session, has produced more traffic for us than literally any other article on our site.

 All thanks to Keywords Everywhere.
 And no, this is not sponsored, nor is it an affiliate link.
 We really do love this tool and want to see you succeed.
 Keyword research is an extremely important process to undertake in any content endeavor, including YouTube channels.

-What about streamers on Twitch, Mixer, or other platforms?
-Do they need keywords in their titles?
+What about creators on Twitch, YouTube, or other platforms need keywords in their titles?

 In the case of live stream platforms, the answer to whether or not high-value keywords within the title matter is a bit on the vague side of things.
 Perhaps it does!

 The real issue is that a live stream is only available while it is being broadcast.
 Outside of any vods, of course.
 This pretty much eliminates your channel from being found via a search query on google.
 This is precisely the reason that starting a YouTube Channel is something the streaming community recommends to just about all streamers.

 It certainly couldn’t hurt to research some relevant Keywords being searched on google and testing it; but again, during our two years of being an active A streamer is somebody who engages in the activity of live streaming., we didn’t notice anything out of the ordinary whether we used high-value keywords or not.